ethereum/pos-evolution/pos-evolution.md

 In this section we present the properties that Gasper *should* satisfy as a consensus protocol, following the formalization introduced by [Neu *et al.*](https://arxiv.org/pdf/2009.04987.pdf)

-However, due to some discovered attacks (that will be presented in the following sections), these properties are not guaranteed in the original version of Gasper, i.e., the version presented above.

 The goal of a consensus protocol is to allow all participants to reach a common decision despite the presence of faulty ones.
 In our context, this translates into allowing honest validators to grow a chain that is finalized and where all blocks constitute consistent state transitions with each other.
 Here we assume validators being Byzantine, being potentially offline, or suffering latency problems.
-In other terms, this translates to the following properties.
+In other terms, this translates (informally) to the following properties.

-* **Safety**: If the set of finalized blocks $F(G)$ for any view $G$ can never contain two conflicting blocks.
+* **Safety**: The set of finalized blocks $F(G)$ for any view $G$ can never contain two conflicting blocks.
-* **Liveness**: If the set of finalized blocks can actually grow.
+* **Liveness**: The set of finalized blocks can actually grow.

 #### Availability-Finality Dilemma

 A novelty that blockchains have introduced is the notion of *dynamically available* protocols, i.e., consensus protocols that can support an unknown and variable number of participants.
-One limitation of these protocols is that they are not tolerant to network partitions.
+One limitation of these protocols, as a result of the [CAP theorem](https://arxiv.org/abs/2006.10698), is that they are not tolerant to network partitions.
 In particular, when the network partitions, honest participants in a dynamically available protocol will think that many participants are asleep and keep confirming transactions, potentially leading to safety violations.
 A different approach is instead taken by standard permissioned BFT protocols such as PBFT or HotStuff.
 These are designed for partially synchronous networks, and a quorum of at least two-thirds of all the participants is required to finalize transactions, ensuring safety under network partition, but not liveness.
 Liveness is guaranteed only after GST.
 It is *impossible* for any consensus protocol to be both safe under network partition and live under dynamic participation.

-In other words, *the availability-finality dilemma says that there cannot be a consensus protocol for state-machine replication, one that outputs a single ledger, that provides both properties.
-The next best thing is then to ask for a protocol with two confirmation rules that outputs two ledgers, one that provides availability under dynamic participation, and one that provides finality even under network partitions, and in the long run they should agree on a common account of history.* [https://decentralizedthoughts.github.io/2020-11-01-ebb-and-flow-protocols-a-resolution-of-the-availability-finality-dilemma/]
+In other words, *the availability-finality dilemma says that there cannot be a consensus protocol for state-machine replication, one that outputs a single chain, that provides both properties.
+The next best thing is then to ask for a protocol with two confirmation rules that outputs two chains, one that provides availability under dynamic participation, and one that provides finality even under network partitions, and in the long run they should agree on a common account of history.* [https://decentralizedthoughts.github.io/2020-11-01-ebb-and-flow-protocols-a-resolution-of-the-availability-finality-dilemma/]

-Based on this observation, [Neu *et al.*](*https://arxiv.org/pdf/2009.04987.pdf) gave a formalization of the properties that Gasper, according to its design goals, should satisfy.
-In particular, given the time model described at the beginning of this document, they define the notion of $(\beta_1,\beta_2)$*-secure ebb-and-flow protocol* to be a protocol that outputs an available ledger $𝖫𝖮𝖦_{\text{da}}$ and a finalized ledger $𝖫𝖮𝖦_{\text{fin}}$ satisfying the following properties:
+Based on this observation, [Neu *et al.*](*https://arxiv.org/pdf/2009.04987.pdf) give a formalization of the properties that Gasper, according to its design goals, should satisfy.
+In particular, given the time model described at the beginning of this document, they define the notion of $(\beta_1,\beta_2)$*-secure ebb-and-flow protocol* to be a protocol that outputs an available chain $𝖫𝖮𝖦_{\text{da}}$ and a finalized chain $𝖫𝖮𝖦_{\text{fin}}$ satisfying the following properties:

-* **Finality**: The finalized ledger $𝖫𝖮𝖦_{\text{fin}}$ is guaranteed to be accountable safe (in the event of a safety violation, one can provably identify Byzantine validators that have violated the protocol) at all times, and live after $\max\{𝖦𝖲𝖳,𝖦𝖠𝖳\}$, provided that fewer than $\beta_1$ proportion of all the nodes are adversarial.
+* **Finality**: The finalized chain $𝖫𝖮𝖦_{\text{fin}}$ is guaranteed to be accountable safe, i.e., in the event of a safety violation, one can provably identify Byzantine validators that have violated the protocol, at all times, and live after $\max\{𝖦𝖲𝖳,𝖦𝖠𝖳\}$, provided that fewer than $\beta_1$ proportion of all the nodes are adversarial.
-* **Dynamic Availability**: If $𝖦𝖲𝖳=0$, i.e., if the network is synchronous, the available ledger $𝖫𝖮𝖦_{\text{da}}$ is guaranteed to be safe and live at all times, provided that at all times fewer than $\beta_2$ proportion of the awake nodes are adversarial.
+* **Dynamic Availability**: If $𝖦𝖲𝖳=0$, i.e., if the network is synchronous, the available chain $𝖫𝖮𝖦_{\text{da}}$ is guaranteed to be safe and live at all times, provided that at all times fewer than $\beta_2$ proportion of the awake nodes are adversarial.
 * **Prefix**: $𝖫𝖮𝖦_{\text{fin}}$ is a prefix of $𝖫𝖮𝖦_{\text{da}}$ at all times.

 In the case of Gasper, we want $\beta_1 = 33 \%$ and $\beta_2=50 \%.$

-In other words, *together, Finality and Dynamic Availability say that the finalized ledger $𝖫𝖮𝖦_{\text{fin}}$ is safe under network partitions, i.e., before $\max\{𝖦𝖲𝖳,𝖦𝖠𝖳\}$, and can experience liveness violations before GST or GAT, and afterwards (after validators wake up and the network turns synchronous) catches up with the available ledger $𝖫𝖮𝖦_{\text{da}}$.
+In other words, *together, Finality and Dynamic Availability say that the finalized chain $𝖫𝖮𝖦_{\text{fin}}$ is safe under network partitions, i.e., before $\max\{𝖦𝖲𝖳,𝖦𝖠𝖳\}$, and can experience liveness violations before GST or GAT, and afterwards (after validators wake up and the network turns synchronous) catches up with the available chain $𝖫𝖮𝖦_{\text{da}}$.
 The Prefix property ensures that eventually all clients, no matter what confirmation rule they follow, will still agree on a single account of history.* [https://decentralizedthoughts.github.io/2020-11-01-ebb-and-flow-protocols-a-resolution-of-the-availability-finality-dilemma/]

+In the context of Gasper, FFG Casper produces the finalized chain, whereas the LMD-GHOST protocol outputs the available chain.
+However, as we delve deeper into the [second part](https://notes.ethereum.org/dWgSae0CS0qI11XVeuypNA) of this document, we'll observe that LMD-GHOST faces challenges in handling dynamic availability.
+Various solutions have been suggested to mitigate these problems, and [continuous research](https://arxiv.org/abs/2302.11326) efforts are being made to refine and enhance its performance.

-### Weak Subjectivity
+### Extra: Weak Subjectivity

 One of the problems that proof-of-stake consensus protocols have is that they are subject to long-range attacks.
 In a long-range attack, an adversary corrupts past participants in the consensus protocol in order to re-write the history of the blockchain.
 The reason why this attack can be placed in a proof-of-stake-based system is because, in such system, the creation of a block is costless, contrary to proof-of-work-based systems where some external resource, e.g., computation, must be spent in order to create a new block.